realityforge/braid/README.md

 While preparing to release Braid v1.0 the support for subversion repositories was removed as there was no active maintainers and inadequate test coverage.
 If there is anyone motivated to re-add and maintain the Subversion support, please contact the authors.

+# Credit

+This tool is a downstream evolution of a identically named tool initially developed by Cristi Balan (evilchelu) and Norbert Crombach (norbert).
+All credit goes to the original for the initial code and idea.
+Further maintenance and bugs are courtesy of Peter Donald.

 # Authors